Social Innovation, M.A.

 - Submitting a GRE score is not required.
 However, applicants who have neither a 3.0 GPA for the last 60 hours of undergraduate coursework or five years of professional experience may consider submitting a GRE score to strengthen their application.

-- A personal statement of career goals and background experiences, including an explanation of how this program will help achieve educational and professional objectives.
+- Personal statement of career goals and background experiences, including an explanation of how this program will help achieve educational and professional objectives.

-- Recommendations from at least two individuals who are in positions to attest to the applicant’s successful completion of the program.
+- Written recommendations from at least two individuals who are in positions to attest to the applicant's successful completion of the program.

 - TOEFL test scores (Test of English as a Foreign Language), or IELTS (International English Language Testing System), or MELAB (Michigan English Language Assessment Battery) for applicants whose native language is not English.
 The following minimum scores are expected: TOEFL is 80, IELTS is 6.5, and MELAB is 77.

+Applications will not be reviewed until they are complete.
 Admissions may request additional information or request a personal interview.
-The Admission committee is looking for evidence that a candidate will be successful if admitted into the program and considers each applicant as a whole student.
+The Admission Committee is looking for evidence that a candidate will be successful if admitted into the program and considers each applicant as a whole student.